 "This significant jump is reminding everyone that the labor market situation is still dire, and it's going to warrant more stimulus," Moya said, adding that concerns over the coronavirus pandemic remained supportive for gold.

 U.S. President-elect Joe Biden is scheduled to unveil a stimulus package proposal on Thursday that could exceed $1.5 trillion.

-While gold has generally been seen as a hedge against the inflation and currency debasement that could result from widespread stimulus, especially last year, that has changed as higher bond yields increase the opportunity cost of holding non-interest yielding bullion.
+While gold is considered a hedge against the inflation and currency debasement that can result from widespread stimulus, a recent jump in bond yields has challenged that status as it increases the opportunity cost of holding non-yielding bullion.

 Treasury yields shot higher since the past week on expectations for the fresh stimulus and held close to 10-month highs.